prachigauriar/Task/Example-iOS/README.md

 tasks to use `TSKSelectorTask` or `TSKBlockTask`.

 `TaskViewController` is the only view controller in the app.
-It creates the app’s tasks and task graph in its `‑initializeGraph` method.
-It also acts as the task graph’s delegate.
+It creates the app’s tasks and task workflow in its `‑initializeWorkflow` method.
+It also acts as the task workflow’s delegate.
 Instances of `TaskCellController` manage the individual task cells in the table.
 The task cells are instances of `TaskTableViewCell`, which is built using a xib and a tiny amount of code to declare the cell’s properties.

 The code is commented and should be fairly straightforward.
 Be sure to open the app’s xcworkspace, not it’s xcodeproj.